Amnesty urges Hong Kong to probe bloody attack on pro-democracy leader

 What began as opposition to a now-withdrawn extradition bill has evolved into a pro-democracy movement fanned by fears that China is stifling freedoms guaranteed by a “one country, two systems” formula adopted when Britain returned Hong Kong to China in 1997.

+In a statement after her briefing, Civil Human Rights Front in a statement called for Lam to resign, although she has rejected such calls for months.

+“We urge Carrie Lam to stop destroying Hong Kong, respond to the five major demands, and step down,” the group said.

-Reporting by Donny Kwok; Writing by Farah Master; Editing by Clarence Fernandez
+Reporting by Donny Kwok, Jessie Pang and Sarah Wu; Writing by Farah Master; Editing by Clarence Fernandez